top of page

-A year ago, with much of the United States on lock down and school buildings being closed, there was discussion about the role of the PTA or PTO.
-Parent teacher group leaders were asking whether they still served a purpose now that they couldn’t hold community engagement events.
+A year ago, with much of the United States on lockdown and school buildings being closed, there was discussion about the role of the PTA or PTO.
+Parent-teacher group leaders were asking whether they still served a purpose now that they couldn’t hold community engagement events.
 At the same time, parents were asking for more communication.
 Ultimately, I think we have proven how necessary these groups are to hold our communities together and keep people engaged at all times.
-However, as we look towards a fall of full-time in person learning, and parent groups look to their new normal, is their role still the same?
-What lessons should be kept, and discarded, from the pandemic?
-If you’re a parent teacher group leader, consider these tips as part of your upcoming school year.
+However, as we look towards a fall of full-time in-person learning and parent groups look to their new normal, is their role still the same?
+What lessons should be kept and discarded from the pandemic?
+If you’re a parent-teacher group leader, consider these tips as part of your upcoming school year.

 The Good